Thai Food Vocabulary: A Comprehensive Guide for Teaching English in Thailand with Kids English

 (Gaeng Pet Kiau) = Thai Green Curry-

-A mild and creamy dish, usually with chicken.
+It is a mild and creamy dish, usually with chicken.

 (Gaeng Pet Deng) = Thai Red Curry-